- Books, Literature, and Writing

 - Prioritize.
 First, decide what you are going to read for information or recreation.
 Which is more important for you at the moment?
 Prioritize based on your needs for entertainment or education.
 If it helps, assign a priority value to each book, blog or news feed of interest.

 - Organize.
 For online reading, set up an RSS feed reader for your favorite blogs and websites to limit your reading to what's relevant.
 For news and updates received via social media or email, set up filters as "blinders" to prevent being distracted by all the noise.
 For books, concentrating on one book at a time can help focus attention.
-Click here to get more tips for handling email in 30 minutes or less each day.

 - Plan.
 Set aside a specific time of day (or week)—and a time limit—for reading.
 Some may find that adding it as an appointment in the calendar will help make it a priority.
 If necessary, use a timer so that you don't let this activity overtake your other work and responsibilities.
 Start with the highest priority reading first.
 For handling multiple high priority reading assignments, you can divide your allotted time into segments using a timer.